 Description

-This work shall be done in accordance with Section 401, 402 and 403 of the 2012 Michigan Department of Transportation Standard Specifications for Construction, except as herein provided.
+This work shall be done in accordance with sections 401, 402 and 403 of the Michigan Department of Transportation (MDOT) 2020 Standard Specifications for Construction, except as herein provided.

 This work shall consist of the construction of structural underground hydrodynamic separator structure (treatment system) and associated appurtenances at locations depicted on the plans or as directed by the Engineer.
-The intent of this specification is to seperate floatables (trash, debris and hydrocarbons) and settleable particles, like sediment, from stormwater discharges.
+The intent of this specification is to separate floatables (trash, debris and hydrocarbons) and settleable particles, like sediment, from stormwater discharges.

 Materials